johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-31-setting-goals-for-2021.md

 ### 4. Give something back

-I did not get very far with this goal last year but it's something I still want to do.
+I did not get very far with this goal last year but it’s something I still want to do.
 I feel very passionately that people in positions of privilege have an obligation to give something back; so I'm going to have another shot at finding a charity trustee or college governor role.
 Failing that, a substantial volunteering role somewhere will be a good thing to do.

 > **Success measure:** Become a charity trustee or college governor by December 2021.